 Why of course you can!
 You can make any dip ahead of time.
 The real question is, “Can you pull this straight out if the fridge as guests arrive??

-Because this spinach dip recipe is a COLD spinach dip that can be stored in the fridge until your ready to serve it!
-Hooray to not reheating something for a change! 🙂
+Because this dip is served COLD, it can be stored in the fridge until your ready to serve it!
+In fact, storing it overnight will give the flavors time to infuse!

 How Long Does Homemade Spinach Dip Last?